outlandishideas/social-monitor/README.md

 Run `composer install` to install PHP libraries, including the Zend 1 framework (which no longer needs to be installed on your path)

+Run `npm install` to install gulp dependencies, and compile css

 ## Configuration

 Configuration files are currently split between two locations.
 The Zend Framework configuration can be found in the `application/configs` folder.
 The Symfony Container configuration can be found in the base folder.